OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 It is important to note that MBDyn expects the stiffness properties at the finite element's gaussian points which are located at +/- 1/sqrt(3) from the element midpoint (nondimensionally).
-The nodal stiffness properties will be interpolated by the preprocessor to these locations.
+The nodal stiffness properties will be linearly interpolated by the KiteMBDyn Preprocessor to these locations.

 mass_distribution
 ~~~~~~~~~~~~~~~~~